neveler/HMCL-docs/_launcher/set-item-details.en.md

 ---
-title: 设置项详解
+title: Settings Explained
-description: HMCL 各项设置的详细说明，包括全局游戏设置、外观、下载等
+description: A detailed explanation of various settings in HMCL
 date: 2023-6-09 10:26:00 +0800
 author: MemoryShadow
+note: The document is written in Simplified Chinese!
 ---

 ## 引言